Dreamy and romantic, probably every one of us has once dreamt of waltzing around a grand ballroom in lockstep with a gorgeous partner.

 Mad Hot Ballroom (2005)

-A movie crew follows the lives of different 11-year-old students as they went through a ballroom dancing program and made surprising discoveries about themselves as they did.
+A movie crew follows the lives of different 11-year-old students as they go through a ballroom dancing program and make surprising discoveries about themselves as they did.

 Mad Hot Ballroom documented the effort of the teachers in teaching their charges the techniques, ranging from tango and foxtrot all the way to rumba and merengue.